 d.
 Construct a computer report to extract data.

-Whenever possible, the ARB will provide records at the time the determination is made to disclose them.
-If immediate disclosure is not possible, the ARB will provide an estimated date when the records will be available, and will provide the records within a reasonable period of time.
+Whenever possible, ARB will provide records at the time the determination is made to disclose them.
+If immediate disclosure is not possible, ARB will provide an estimated date when the records will be available, and will endeavor to provide the records within a reasonable period of time.

 - Copying Fees.
-The ARB may charge the direct cost of duplication when it provides copies of records to the public ($.10 cents per page).
-The direct cost of duplication includes the pro rata expense of the duplicating equipment and the staff (salary/benefits) required to make a copy of the record.
+ARB may charge the direct cost of duplication when it provides copies of records to the public ($.10 cents per page).
+The direct cost of duplication includes the pro rata expense of the duplicating/scanning equipment and the staff (salary/benefits) required to make a copy of the record.
 Direct cost of duplication does not include ARB staff time in researching, retrieving, redacting and mailing the record.
-When the ARB must compile electronic data, extract information from an electronic record, or undertake computer programming to satisfy a request, the ARB may require the requester to bear the full costs, not just the direct cost of duplication.
+When the ARB must compile electronic data, extract information from an electronic record, or undertake computer programming to satisfy a request, ARB may require you, the public, to bear the full costs, not just the direct cost of duplication.

 - Exemptions.
-The ARB will provide access to all public records upon request unless the law provides an exemption from mandatory disclosure.
-Examples of records exempt from mandatory disclosure under the California Public Records Act include: certain personnel records, investigative records, drafts, confidential legal advice, trade secrets, records prepared in connection with litigation, and information that may be kept confidential pursuant to other state or federal statutes.
-In most circumstances, if the ARB removes or redacts exempt information from the record, it will disclose the remainder of the record.
+ARB will provide access to all public records upon request unless the law provides an exemption from disclosure.
+Examples of records exempt from disclosure under the California Public Records Act include: certain personnel records, investigative records, drafts, confidential legal advice, trade secrets, records prepared in connection with litigation, and information that may be kept confidential pursuant to other state or federal law.
+ARB may remove or redact confidential information from the record and disclose the remainder of the record.

 - Identification of Requesters.
-ARB personnel will not require that persons requesting to inspect records provide identification, or the reasons for wanting to inspect records.
-However, if records are to be picked up or mailed to a requester, relevant identifying information must be provided.
+ARB personnel will not require that you provide identification to inspect records, or your reasons for wanting to inspect records.
+However, if records are to be picked up or mailed to you, relevant identifying information must be provided.
 Persons wishing to enter the Cal/EPA building must comply with security protocols, including providing identification to security personnel.